-Today more startups, apps, and ideas are entering into the marketplace than ever before, and it’s getting tougher and tougher to get the attention of your target audience.
+Today more startups, apps, and ideas are entering into the marketplace than ever before, and it’s getting tougher and tougher to get the attention of your target audience, which is why there is a growing need to hire agencies like The Marketing Heaven.
 One day you’re on an extreme high and the next you find it hard to pick up the phone after a tough defeat.
 But what keeps us pushing even when all seems lost and traction is limited?
 Insanity?
 A short-term memory?

 Not really, but kind of!
 If you find yourself able to push forward in spite of never-ending setbacks, then you have probably been able to identify your strong “why”.
 There are several kinds of whys, such as the “why you want to get that next sale.”
 But your strongest Why is the reason that you will continue to push for that sale even when the previous attempts have failed.
 Your strong “why” is the reason you continue to push when validation comes few and far between.

 Having a strong “why” is what keeps you in the fight when everyone else quits.
 A strong “why” is what motivates your team when all seems lost.
 A strong “why” is the reason you will succeed while everyone else fails.